Angela-Nkrumah/Angela-Nkrumah/E-commerce and Sales Trend Analysis.md

 # Retail Sales Exploratory Analysis (EDA)

-## Problem Statement
+## Project Overview

 This report is designed to investigate and understand the trends and patterns in a Uk based e-commerce retail shop by analyzing it's sales trend over a period of time as well as it's customers behaviours.
 The retail business develops an in-depth knowledge about which location needs more attention to boost sales as well as which products need more attention in other to increase yearly and seasonal sales.
 A 3 page report and a dashboard to summarize and give a quick view of the entire report was created.
 Link to report: https://drive.google.com/file/d/1wspQ-Oplk1X5ubJi1p2zhiFAb9SCaP8a/view?usp=sharing

-### Data Overview
+### Source
 Data was sourced from: https://www.kaggle.com/datasets/gabrielramos87/an-online-shop-business.

-The dataset contained eight (8) columns; Transaction_No, Date, Product_No, Product, Price, Quantity, Customer_No and Country.
+### Tools
+ - My SQL (for cleaning and analysing the data)
+ - Power BI (Using Dax queries for further analysis and visualization)
-Data was cleaned using sql queries whereas DAX was used in generating further analysis.
+ - Data was cleaned using sql queries whereas DAX was used in generating further analysis.

+### Columns in Dataset
+   The dataset contained eight (8) columns;

+ 1. Transaction_No
+ 2. DateProduct_No
+ 3. Product
+ 4. Price
+ 5. Quantity
+ 6. Customer_No
+ 7. Country

+### Data Preparation

 ### Steps followed
 - Step 1 : Load data into MySQL to clean and analyze data by using Data Definition Language (DDL) and Data Manipulation Languages (DML) to clean and standardize dataset for further analysis.